HwWobbe/Wip-Main/README.md

  - fix this

 ## TtT: 2024-08:
-- move HacerSine notes into Mws.Wiki
+- move HaverSine notes into Mws.Wiki

 ## TtT: 2024-07: